metablaster/WindowsFirewallRuleset/docs/FAQ.md

 1. Group policy firewall and all of it's settings are modifed and/or overridden completely.

-    - If you make modifications to GPO firewall, re-running scripts again may override your modifications.
+    - If you make modifications to GPO firewall, rerunning scripts again may override your modifications.

 2. Some global firewall settings are modified as explained here [Set-NetFirewallSetting][netfirewallsetting]